 In these instances, the gut infection causes loss of water and electrolytes from the body, including sodium, chloride, and potassium.
 The condition can be associated with other symptoms, such as vomiting, pain, and weight loss, but does not last longer than a few days (if caused by opportunistic pathogens).

-When you travel, for example, your body is not only trying to adapt to the changes of the new environment – the air, the water, the weather and other natural elements – but it is also exposed to new bacteria and pathogens that it is not used to.
+When you travel, your body is not only trying to adapt to the changes of the new environment – the air, the water, the weather and other natural elements – but it is also exposed to new bacteria and pathogens that it is not used to.
 Short-term physical discomfort can simply be the body’s way of adjusting internally to a vastly new environment and not a result of any “illness” per se.

 For example, if you’ve been very isolated in your home and neighborhood for long periods and only interacted with a few family members and friends, your body did not have much opportunity to increase its immunity through exposure to other environments’ and individuals’ terrains.

 As I mentioned, just think of how children explore their environment and strengthen their immunity through touching and licking all types of objects.
 This happens because of the body’s own intelligence, which guides young children to explore their world without fear to become better assimilated to it and withstand its many chemical and energetic pressures.

 Many medical sources will tell you that diarrhea is caused by viruses norovirus, rotavirus, and hepatitis A, and bacteria E.coli, salmonella, and listeria, but I believe that in a very healthy body with strong immunity, a pathogen cannot survive for long or cause debilitating symptoms.
 It is truly a mutual relationship between the pathogen and its favorable environment (acidic terrain) where it can proliferate and cause damage over time.